-- Notify the energy suppliers (gas and electricity) of the date of your departure and check the requirements for terminating the contracts.
+Notify the energy suppliers (gas and electricity) of the date of your departure and check the requirements for terminating contracts.

-- Terminate contracts with all other providers : water supplier, landline and mobile telephone, television and internet, house insurance.
-(By phone or by sending a registered letter with acknowledgement of reception depending on the companies).
+Terminate contracts with all the other service providers : water supplier, landline and mobile telephone, television and internet, house insurance (by phone or by sending a registered letter with acknowledgement of receipt depending on the companies).

-- For further information consult the housing guide in the accommodation section.
+For further information, consult the housing guide available in the accommodation section of this website.

 You can notify all those administrations in one single step online.